 This series of reports analyzes farm commercialization and access to agricultural services in Myanmar.
 It assesses the perceived security situation of crop farmers, the availability and prices of agricultural inputs, access to services such as extension and credit, farm-level crop prices, changes in income from crop sales, and key challenges related to crop marketing.

 - Security challenges continue to hinder crop commercialization in Myanmar.
-Conditions vary across states and regions, with the Delta—the country’s rice bowl—experiencing relatively better security.
+Conditions vary across states and regions, with the Delta—the country’s rice bowl—experiencing relatively better security conditions.
 Farmers in conflict-affected areas face greater obstacles to commercialization, including reduced availability of agricultural inputs.

 |